CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 NEVER

-text_image DANGEROUS GAS FUMES
+DANGEROUS GAS FUMES

 ALWAYS refuel in a well-ventilated area, away from sparks and open flames.

 NEVER operate the rammer in an explosive atmosphere or near combustible materials.
-An explosion or fire could result causing severe bodily harm or even death.
+An explosion or fire could result, causing severe bodily harm or even death.

 DO NOT smoke around or near the machine.
-Fire or explosion could from fuel vapors, or if fuel is spilled on a hot engine.
+Fire or explosion could result from fuel vapors, or if fuel is spilled on a hot engine.

 Stop the engine when leaving the rammer unattended.